Last Updated on June 12, 2021 by Julia Wilson

 - Immunocompromised cats (such as those undergoing chemotherapy or on long-term steroids).

 - Cats who are run down due to sickness, under-nourished, stressed and/or in crowded conditions such as animal shelters and catteries are at increased risk.

 A simple way to diagnose ringworm is to use an ultraviolet Wood’s lamp on the cat, although only around 30-50% of ringworm isolates will fluoresce.
 The infected hair shafts will glow a fluorescent green when exposed to a Wood’s lamp.
 Wood’s lamp examination will likely be positive in most cases of M. Canis dermatophytosis.
 Especially in cases of untreated infections.

 For rapid diagnosis, your veterinarian may choose to perform a microscopic examination of the hairs for microscopic fungal spores.
 This method has its pros and cons.
 Spores are difficult to see, it is best performed by an experienced mycologist (a botanist who specialises in the study of fungi).
 If the sample taken has no spores, diagnosis may not be accurate.
 A Wood’s lamp can be useful for identifying affected areas.

-Fungal culture is the current gold standard, however, many false positive results can occur as the culture medium will encourage growth of all fungus, no matter how significant.
+Fungal culture is the current gold standard, however, many false-positive results can occur as the culture medium will encourage the growth of all fungus, no matter how significant.
 Also, it requires special training for the veterinarian to look at the culture and determine the results, often there is no agreement between vets about whether a result is positive or negative.